shashwatbangar/Snake-Game/README.md

 # Snake-Game

-SImply run index.html file in your browser
+Simply run index.html file in your browser